Mig-uel/aws-saa/ec2-instance-storage/README.md

   - Lowest cost storage for less frequently accessed workloads.
   - Used for infrequently accessed data, such as backups and archives.
   - Max throughput of 250 MiB/s, max IOPS of 250.

+## EBS Multi-Attach - io1/io2 Family

+EBS Multi-Attach is a feature that allows you to attach an EBS volume to multiple EC2 instances simultaneously.
+This feature is available for io1 and io2 EBS volume types.

+- Attach the sane EBS volume to multiple EC2 instances in the same Availability Zone.
+- Each instance has full read/write permissions to the high-performance EBS volume.

+Use Cases:

+- Achieve higher application availability in clustered Linux applications (ex.
+Teradata)
+- Applications must manage concurrent write operations.

+Remember, this multi-attach feature is only available for within a specified Availability Zone and is not supported for all EBS volume types.

+An EBS volume can only be attached up to 16 instances at a time and must use a file system that supports concurrent access.